kvalle/grinder-workshop/README.md

 Just like in task 1, we have also here prepared the configuration in `tests/2.properties`, and a shell for you to get started scripting in `tests/scripts/task2.py`.

-The file `tests/scripts/urls.txt` contains a number of URLs.
+The file `tests/scripts/urls.txt` contains a number of URLs to a small dummy site.
-Your task is to write a scripts that reads this file, and then GETs each one in turn.
+Your task is to write a scripts that reads `urls.text`, and then GETs each one in turn.
 Make sure you use different `Test` objects for each URL, to make Grinder record their response times individually.

 ### How-to